 When the findings will be available

-Findings will be available from March 2023, with planned dissemination at conferences, to the patient group, and via a published journal article.
+Findings will be available early 2024, with planned dissemination at conferences, to the patient group, and via a published journal article.

 How we are planning for implementation